 - Events and other traditional forms of engagement.

-Why digital marketing?
+Why focus on digital marketing?

 Identify your goals and objectives

-Understand the customer journey
+Understand their customer journey

 The ‘customer journey’ (or ‘buyer’s journey’) is a commonly-used term in B2B marketing, but is easily adaptable to other arenas, including school marketing.
-It refers to the steps potential customers, or in your case, prospective families, take in the lead-up to making a decision.
+It refers to the steps that potential customers, or in your case, prospective families, take in the lead-up to making a decision.
 Each stage of the buyer’s journey is an opportunity for you to add value to the parents’ experience, thus encouraging them to choose your school.

-Consideration.
 The consideration stage is where your prospective families are actively thinking about your school.
 Perhaps they’ve narrowed it down to a few options, and are now doing the in-depth research to determine which school will be the perfect fit.
 In this stage, you can focus more on how your school will address their issues and concerns using an array of tactics.

 Once again, you’ll want to focus on targeted content that answers families’ concerns, but this time in more of a direct way with your school as the solution.
 Create blog posts and other pieces of unique content that really call out the differences that make your school shine.
 Are you the only school in your area that provides a certain sport, leadership program or performing arts option?
 Let them know!
-Highlighting your USPs is key to converting parents from the consideration stage to the decision stage.
-Other key ways to disseminate relevant information to parents include signing them up to your email newsletter and encouraging them to take a tour -- both of which you can do digitally through forms.
+Highlighting your unique selling points (USPs) is key to converting parents from the consideration stage to the decision stage.
+Other key ways to disseminate relevant information to parents include signing them up to your email newsletter and encouraging them to take a tour — both of which you can do digitally through forms.
 These will give parents an even better idea of what their children will gain from attending your school.

 Allocate your medium(s)

-For instance, engaging alumni could warrant a social media campaign or an email, or even a combination of the two -- trust your instincts, and don’t be afraid to play around and test out new things to see what works.
-If you have the option of A/B testing -- for instance, via email segmentation or Facebook ad targeting -- then this is always a beneficial option, as it allows you to measure two potential options against one another in a controlled way.
+For instance, engaging alumni could warrant a social media campaign or an email, or even a combination of the two — trust your instincts, and don’t be afraid to play around and test out new things to see what works.
+If you have the option of A/B testing — for instance, via email segmentation or landing page optimization — then this is always a beneficial option, as it allows you to measure two potential options against one another in a controlled way.

 Work out how and what you’ll measure